padlocbio/padloc/README.md

 > Payne, L. J., Meaden S., Mestre M. R., Palmer C., Toro N., Fineran P. C. and Jackson S. A. (2022) PADLOC: a web server for the identification of antiviral defence systems in microbial genomes. *Nucleic Acids Research*, **50**, W541-W550. doi: https://doi.org/10.1093/nar/gkac400

+> [!IMPORTANT]
-The HMMs in [PADLOC-DB](https://github.com/padlocbio/padloc-db) were built/curated using data from various sources, we encourage you to also give credit to these groups by [citing them too](#References).
+> The HMMs and system models in [PADLOC-DB](https://github.com/padlocbio/padloc-db) were built and curated using the data and conclusions from many different sources, we encourage you to also give credit to these groups by reading their work and citing them where appropriate.
+References to relevant literature can be found at the [PADLOC-DB](https://github.com/padlocbio/padloc-db/blob/master/system_info.md) repository.

 ## Installation